Saturday, July 15, 2023

 • Some authors return to publishing after lengthy breaks without an explanation.

-• Did they decide it was the time to retire?
+• Did they decide it was time to retire?

 • Did they feel their books weren’t doing well enough?